-- 18.A £1 million cash-backed scheme with Lloyds, including £0.5 million contribution from the County Council, was launched 30 January 2014.
+- 23.A £1 million cash-backed scheme with Lloyds, including £0.5 million contribution from the County Council, was launched 30 January 2014.
 The maximum loan value per property is set to allow properties of up to £125,000 to be purchased, based on a 5% deposit from the applicant.
 Assuming a 5% deposit on a £125,000 property (£6,250) is put down by the mortgagee, the mortgage would be for £118,750.
 As a result the maximum indemnity per property that the authority will be liable for is £25,000.
-It was anticipated that at this maximum level, for an investment of £1m, over 44 mortgages could be supported. - 19.
-At the end of October 2014, 20 loans have been completed to a total value of £1.7 million.
-The average value of houses purchased is £92,300 which has meant a larger number of mortgages will be supported than originally anticipated.
-The average loan value is £86,166 and the average loan to value percentage is 93%. - 20.A £300,000 non-cashed backed scheme with Mansfield Building Society, including a £150,000 contribution from the County Council was launched on 25 October 2013.
-No loans have yet been completed through this scheme to date.
+It was anticipated that at this maximum level, for an investment of £1m, over 44 mortgages could be supported. - 24.
+At the end of March 2016, 40 loans had been completed to a total value of £3.6 million.
+The average value of houses purchased is £95,136 which has meant a larger number of mortgages will be supported than originally anticipated.
+The average loan value is £88,975 and the average loan to value percentage is 94%. - 25.A £300,000 non-cashed backed scheme with Mansfield Building Society, including a £150,000 contribution from the County Council was launched 25 October 2013.
+No loans have yet been completed through this scheme to date. - 26.A balance of £0.8million remains uncommitted and will continue to be made available as a contribution towards new loans until the scheme is closed.
+The £0.5 million investment will mature in January 2019 and will have generated an annual 2.97% return on investment since the scheme commenced.